 9. Plan for the remote employee onboarding experience

-Think through the ways you can improve your remote employee onboarding experience to match that of your office employees.
+Think through the ways you can improve your remote employee onboarding experience so it’s on par with that of your office employees.
 For instance, document all of the information you have about employee benefits, so remote employees can access it asynchronously.
-Utilize Slack apps, like Donut, to facilitate virtual meetups.
+Utilize Slack apps like Donut to facilitate virtual meetups.
 And create an ERG just for remote employees.